jwanglab/long-read-leukemia-dna/README.md

     positional arguments:
       fastq       Reads in FASTQ format
       out         Output image file for pseudo-capillary electrophoresis sizing of FLT3 amplicons

     options:
       -h, --help  show this help message and exit

+**ubtf\_insilico\_pcr.py** identifies reads containing commonly used *UBTF* primer sites for capillary electrophoresis-based fragment size analysis and plots the distribution of these WGS-based "amplicon" sizes to enable identification of *UBTF*-ITD and allelic ratio.

+    usage: Predict UBTF-ITD and allelic ratio from targeted nanopore sequencing [-h] fastq out

+    positional arguments:
+      fastq       Reads in FASTQ format
+      out         Output image file for pseudo-capillary electrophoresis sizing of UBTF amplicons

+    options:
+      -h, --help  show this help message and exit